COBRA: continuing healthcare coverage

 When the qualifying life event is the end of employment or reduction of the employee's hours of employment, COBRA continuation coverage lasts for up to 18 months.
 There are three ways in which this 18-month period of COBRA continuation coverage can be extended.

 If you or anyone in your family covered under the Stryker Corporation Welfare Benefits Plan is determined by the Social Security Administration to be disabled at any time during the first 60 days of COBRA continuation coverage, you and your entire family who are entitled to COBRA because of the same qualifying life event can receive up to an additional 11 months of COBRA continuation coverage, for a total maximum coverage period of 29 months.
-To be eligible for this extension, you must make sure that the plan administrator is notified in writing of the Social Security Administration's determination within 60 days of the later of the date of the aware notice from the Social Security Administration, the date of the qualifying life event, or the benefit termination date, and before the end of the 18-month period of COBRA continuation coverage.
+To be eligible for this extension, you must make sure that the plan administrator is notified in writing of the Social Security Administration's determination within 60 days of the later of the date of the award notice from the Social Security Administration, the date of the qualifying life event, or the benefit termination date, and before the end of the 18-month period of COBRA continuation coverage.
 This notice should be sent to the plan's COBRA administrator.
 You will be required to supply a copy of Social Security Administration's disability determination.
-If you or your family member is subsequently determined by the Social Security Administration to no longer be disabled, you must notify the plan's COBRA Administrator of that fact within 30 days of the Social Security Administration's determination.
+If you or your family member is subsequently determined by the Social Security Administration to no longer be disabled, you must notify the plan's COBRA administrator of that fact within 30 days of the Social Security Administration's determination.

 If your family experiences a second qualifying life event while receiving COBRA continuation coverage (either during the initial 18-month continuation period or during the following 11 months if there is an extension due to disability), the spouse, domestic partner and dependent children in your family can get additional months of COBRA continuation coverage, up to a maximum of 36 months.
 This extension is available to the spouse, domestic partner and dependent children if the former employee dies, or gets divorced, legally separated or there is a termination of domestic partnership.
 The extension is also available to a dependent child when that child stops being eligible under the plan as a dependent child.
 In all of these cases, you must make sure that the plan administrator is notified of the second qualifying life event within 60 days of the second qualifying life event via your Benefits representative.
-This notice must be sent to the plan's COBRA Administrator.
+This notice must be sent to the plan's COBRA administrator.
 You will be required to supply documentation—such as a marriage or birth certificate—that a second qualifying life event has occurred.

 If you enroll in Medicare (Part A, Part B or both) in the 18-month period immediately preceding your termination of employment or reduction in hours, your spouse, domestic partner and dependent children can get additional months of COBRA continuation coverage, up to a maximum of 36 months from the date you enrolled in Medicare.